Musical saw: Marlene Dietrich

-German actress and singer Marlene Dietrich, who lived and worked in the United States for a long time, is probably the best-known musical saw player.
+German actress and singer Marlene Dietrich, who lived and worked in the United States for a long time, is probably the most famous person who played the musical saw.
 When she studied the violin for one year in Weimar in her early twenties, her musical skills were already evident.
 Some years later she learned to play the musical saw while she was shooting the film Café Elektric in Vienna in 1927.
-Her colleague, the Bavarian actor and musician Igo Sym, taught her how to play.
+Her colleague, the actor and musician Igo Sym, taught her how to play.
 In the shooting breaks and at weekends both performed romantic duets, he at the piano and she at the musical saw.